There's no doubt the Frogs know how

 One: I was flying from the left hand

-seat; Two: I immediately looked back
+Two: I immediately looked back

-to see what was causing the shadow;
+to see what was causing the shadow

 Three I had about 1000 feet of

-altitude to play with.
+altitude to play with as we flew

 What an un-nerving sight!
 The